Back to Blog

 A tiered membership business model offers members access to different tiers for varying prices.
 For example, the bottom tier may give you access to your facilities, while your top tier includes your facilities, all classes, and access to a monthly personal training session.
 It takes into account that you have different member personas.
 It helps to segment members and provide a solution that suits them.

 The main selling point of this business model is about giving members choice.
 Sometimes it feels like there isn’t any flexibility with certain memberships.
 Customers have one option and it doesn’t always suit them.
 By increasing your choice and creating a system based on the needs and demands of your members, you can look to develop a tiered membership business model with much more flexibility.
+It’s also a great opportunity to slowly upsell your members, including nutrition plans and other add-ons.

 Stay Flexible, Know Your Unique Value